 Endnote: “Savings claims shall be generated based on equipment choices that operate at a comparable level of service as the EE measure.
 If the EE measure provides an enhanced level of service (e.g., a new load project that allows for increased production), savings must be adjusted to comparable levels of service.”

-Other stakeholders commented that the added endnote was not completely accurate with the following argument: the first sentence says that the baseline must provide comparable levels of service.
+Other stakeholders (Itron) commented that the added endnote was not completely accurate with the following argument: the first sentence says that the baseline must provide comparable levels of service.
 If that’s the case, as it should be, then normalization for “an enhanced level of service” should not normally be needed.
 They suggested the following language:

 “Savings claims shall be generated based on equipment choices that operate at a comparable level of service as the EE measure.
 If the market does not support a viable and comparable baseline solution and the EE measure provides a different level of service compared to the selected baseline, savings must be adjusted to comparable levels of service.”
 In response to this comment, the author added this sentence to the Definition section: